hybridsjs/hybrids/docs/router/typescript.md

 ## Factory

-The property with the router factory must have set the type of the property at least to `HTMLElement[]`:
+The property using the router factory must have its type set to at least `HTMLElement[]`:

 ```typescript
 import { define, html, router } from "hybrids";